virteal/l8/README.md

-l8 0.1.34
+l8 0.1.42
 =========

 [![Build Status](https://travis-ci.org/JeanHuguesRobert/l8.png)](https://travis-ci.org/JeanHuguesRobert/l8)

-l8 is a task scheduler for javascript.
+l8 is a modern multi-tasker for javascript.
+It schedule javascript task using promises and distributed actors.

 A task is any activity that a "normal" non-blocking javascript function cannot do because... javascript functions cannot block!
 Where functions provide